KARA advocates for the people, policies and programs

-Today’s Star Tribune article, Teachers Turning to Other Careers shines a light on the punishing effects of ACES on education in our state (thank you Rochelle Olson).
+This pre-COVID Star Tribune article, Teachers Turning to Other Careers shines a light on the punishing effects of ACES on education in our state (thank you Rochelle Olson).

-We the people have allowed schools to go without the training and resources needed to make students ready for learning – this has a huge impact on what happens in a classroom and ultimately in the community.
+Too many teachers and schools to go without the training and resources needed to make students ready for learning – this has a huge impact on what happens in a classroom and ultimately in the community.

 ACEs – adverse childhood experiences make educators into mental health workers (just like social workers, law enforcement and foster/families are today).